fmxsh/f3c/f3c-spec.md

 # Definition of concept and representation of _f3c_

+Note of reasoning, in most recent plan: I put the semantic attribution of the emergent binding structures in identity, binding structs is the highest emergence, and makes sense semantically attribute it in identity, but basic tokens and their semantic attribution to representation i see as part of constitution, however, i wonder if the semantic attribution then actually doesnt fall under constraint, as the conceptual definition is constrainted to the representation... the constituting part can be seen to hold concepts only, and semantic is the constraining to representation of them, constitution gives emergence of binding structures concept, and constraint comes to inform identity about where the emergence lands as identity

 > <!NOTE>
 >
 > This project is under development.
 Do not expect finished order.